punktDe/elastic-nodesearchservice/Readme.md

 The `condition` is an Eel query, which can be parametrized by the following values.
 It is used to determine the search strategy to be used.
+If no search strategy could be found, it falls back to database search.

 | ParameterName            | Description                            |
 |--------------------------|----------------------------------------|